-ming distance for their encoding scheme.
+Kong and Li [13] will present a double-bit quantization, a similar strategy to our method for reducing the quantization error.
+This technique quantizes projection values into three states with two bits to inform whether a point is near a partitioning hyperplane or not.
+This technique uses the common Hamming distance for their encoding scheme.
 It was applied to prior binary code embedding methods such as iterative quantization [10] and achieved meaningful improvement.
-Unlike this method, our approach utilizes four states, the maximum number of states that two bits can represent, and adopts a novel distance function that can further reduce the quantization error caused by additional hashing boundaries.
+Unlike this method, our approach utilizes four states, the maximum number of states that two bits can represent, and adopts a novel distance metric that can further reduce the quantization error caused by additional hashing boundaries.
 We will demonstrate that our method shows noticeable improvements over this technique in a wide variety of settings.

-3. Our Approach
+3 Our Approach